John-Kingham/codecademy-project-recommendation-software/README.md

 Mapping Codecademy's requirements onto the music recommendation program gives the following:

-### Functional Requirement 1: Choose Music Category
+### Functional Requirement 1: Choose a Music Category
 - The user enters the full or partial name of a music category they're interested in.
-For example, they might enter "rock" or "classic".
+For example, they might enter "rock" or "classical" or "b".
-- If the user's input is invalid or doesn't match any categories, they will be given the option of entering a new search or quitting the program.
+- If the user's input doesn't match any categories, they will be asked to try again.
-- If the user's input matches one category, they will be told the name of that category and shown a list of albums from that category.
+- If the user's input matches one category, they have chosen that category.
-- If the user's input matches many categories, they will be shown a list of those categories and given the option of selecting one.
+- If the user's input matches several categories, they will be shown a list of those categories from which they can choose one.
 For example, a search for "rock" might return a list of categories including "hard rock", "soft rock" and "rock & roll".

-### Functional Requirement 2: Show Albums
+### Functional Requirement 2: Get Albums by Category
-- The user selects a specific music category using the Choose Music Category process.
-- The program shows the user a list of albums from that category.
+- Once the user has selected one category, the program shows them a list of albums from that category.

+### Implicit Requirements
+- The program should validate user input.
-- The program then asks the user if they want to search again, or quit, and proceeds as requested.
+- The program should give the user the option of quitting or searching again.

 ### Technical Requirements
 As requested by Codecademy: